tlindsay42/ArmorPowerShell/docs/cmd_get.rst

 DESCRIPTION
-    This cmdlet retrieves the address on file for Armor accounts that your user account has access to.
+    This cmdlet retrieves the mailing address on file for Armor accounts that your user account has access to.